umpan/datetimepicker-for-bootsrap-3/README.md

-Simple date/time picker component based on the work of Stefan Petre, with contributions taken from Andrew Rowls and jdewit. what i'm doing, just make it compatible with bootstrap 3 all copyright belong to them
+Simple date/time picker component based on the work of Stefan Petre, with contributions taken from Andrew Rowls and jdewit. what i'm doing, just make it compatible with bootstrap 3 all copyright belong to them but i thought i will not upload it